JamJamShock/FakeBook/README.md

 - **PHP**: Server-side scripting language used for handling logic and communication with the database.
 - **MySQL**: A relational database management system used for storing and managing application data.

+## License

+This repository is licensed under the MIT License.
+You are free to use the code for your personal and educational purposes.
+If you use this repository or its code in your projects, attribution is appreciated but not required.

+Happy coding and building full stack CRUD applications using Bootstrap, Pure PHP, and MySQL!

 ## Setup

 To set up and run this project on your local machine, follow these steps: